LUZAmaxxp/Hono-s-docs/README.md

 - **Vercel**: Use the `deploy-vercel.sh` script to deploy the app to Vercel.
 The script installs the Vercel CLI if not present and deploys the app to the production environment.

-Run the appropriate script based on your target platform to deploy the application.